gpoore/text2qti/README.md

 that may be equivalent, but are not represented by exactly the same text, cannot be detected (for example, things like `100` versus `1e2`, or `answer` versus `Answer`).

+### Additional quiz options

+There are additional quiz options that can be set immediately after the quiz title and quiz description.  **These options may be ignored by Canvas, but may work with some other systems.**  These all take values `true` or `false`.
+For example, `Shuffle answers: true` could be on the line right after the quiz description.
+* `Shuffle answers` — Shuffle answer order for questions.
+* `Show correct answers` — Show correct answers after submission.
+* `One question at a time` — Only show one question at a time.
+* `Can't go back` — Don't allow going back to the previous question when in `One question at a time` mode.